stacychandisingh/School_District_Analysis/README.md

 Python_Anaconda_Jupyter_Notebooks
 # Overview of the school district analysis: Explain the purpose of this analysis.

-The purpose of this analysis is to analyze standardized test score data and school funding from a selection of schools to guage school performance.
+The purpose of this analysis is to analyze standardized test score data and school funding from a selection of schools to gauge school performance.

 ## Results